christylaguardia/winerds/README.md

 # firebase-react-todo

-A simple React todo app with Firebase.
+A simple React todo app with Firebase and Google Authentication.

 ## Built with